conleym/rest-exercise/README.md

 ### POST notes

-The `/number` endpoint accepts both JSON an form parameters.
+The `/number` endpoint accepts both JSON and form parameters.
 The `Content-Type` header must be set appropriately.

 All three parameters must be present and nonempty.
 Violations give a